 What Are Safer Alternatives To Rice For Cats?

-Do you ever feed rice to your cat?
+Do you ever feed rice to your cat when they have an upset stomach?
 What are some healthy human foods you share with your favorite feline?
 Let us know in the comments below!